 - West Adams

-And here is the list of the safest neighborhoods in Los Angeles:
+And here is the list of safe places to stay in Los Angeles:

 - Any of the neighborhoods recommended in this article (Hollywood, Venice, Santa Monica, West Hollywood and Beverly Hills), except Downtown LA at night

 As with any other city in this wide world, if you follow some common precaution measures such as being mindful of your belongings and surroundings at all times and avoiding the sketchy areas at night, you’ll surely be safe in LA!